Table of Contents

 Only then will you notice what happens when your walls come down.

-And you'll learn that discovering your meaning of life is a process that never ends.
+And you'll learn that discovering your own version of a meaningful life is a process that never ends.

 You didn't expect to get all the answers in an Internet article, did you?